Consolidated B-24 Liberator: RAF

+The Liberator II (referred to as the LB-30A by the USAAF) were divided between Coastal Command, Bomber Command, and the British Overseas Airways Corporation (BOAC).
+Both BOAC and the RAF used converted Liberator IIs as unarmed long-range cargo carriers.
+These aircraft flew between the United Kingdom and Egypt (with an extensive detour around Spain over the Atlantic), and they were used in the evacuation of Java in the East Indies.
+BOAC also flew trans-Atlantic services and other various long-range air transportation routes.
 Two RAF bomber squadrons with Liberators were deployed to the Middle East in early 1942.
 While RAF Bomber Command did not use B-24s as strategic bombers over mainland North West Europe, No. 223 Squadron RAF, one of Bomber Command's 100 (Bomber Support) Group squadrons, used 20 Liberator VIs to carry electronic jamming equipment to counter German radar.

-In October 1944, two RAF Liberator squadrons (357 and 358) were deployed to Jessore, India, in support of British SAS, American OSS and French SIS underground operations throughout SE Asia.
-The aircraft were stripped of most armaments to allow for fuel for up to 26-hour return flights such as Jessore to Singapore.

-Liberators were also used as anti-submarine patrol aircraft by RAF Coastal Command.
-RAF Liberators were operated as bombers from India by SEAC and would have been a part of Tiger Force if the war had continued.
-Many of the surviving Liberators originated in this Command.

 Antisubmarine and maritime patrols

 AAF Antisubmarine Command (AAFAC) modifications at the Consolidated-Vultee Plant, Fort Worth, Texas in the foreground in the olive drab and white paint scheme.
 To the rear of this front line are partly assembled C-87 "Liberator Express Transports".

 Anti-Submarine Weapons: Leigh light used for spotting U-boats on the surface at night, fitted to a Liberator aircraft of Royal Air Force Coastal Command.
 26 February 1944.

 The Liberators made a significant contribution to Allied victory in the Battle of the Atlantic against German U-boats.
 Aircraft had the ability to undertake surprise air attacks against surfaced submarines.
 Liberators assigned to the RAF's Coastal Command in 1941, offensively to patrol against submarines in the eastern Atlantic Ocean, produced immediate results.
 The introduction of Very Long Range (VLR) Liberators vastly increased the reach of the UK's maritime reconnaissance force, closing the Mid Atlantic Gap where a lack of air cover had allowed U-boats to operate without risk of aerial attack.

 For 12 months, No. 120 Squadron RAF of Coastal Command with its handful of worn and modified early model Liberators supplied the only air cover for convoys in the Atlantic Gap, the Liberator being the only airplane with sufficient range.
 The VLR Liberators sacrificed some armor and often gun turrets to save weight, while carrying extra aviation gasoline in their bomb-bay tanks.
 Liberators were equipped with ASV Mk.
 II radar, which together with the Leigh light, gave them the ability to hunt U-boats by day and by night.
 Before the Leigh Light, not a single enemy submarine had been sunk in over five months, but in combination with radar, it was so overwhelmingly effective that many German submarine crews chose to surface during the day so that they could at least see the aircraft attacking them and have a chance to fire their anti-aircraft weaponry in defense.